kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/wifi-linux.md

     These devices have an out-of-kernel driver which doesn't support mac80211 VIFs or modern channel control.
 Kismet will fall back to the old WEXT ioctl control method, but these drivers will not support setting HT channels.

 Kismet generally *will not work* with most other out-of-kernel (drivers not shipped with Linux itself), specifically drivers such as the SerialMonkey RTL drivers used for many of the cheap, tiny cards shipped with devices like the Raspberry Pi and included in distributions like Raspbian.
-Some times it's possible to find other, supported drivers for the same hardware, however some cards have no working solution.
+Sometimes it's possible to find other, supported drivers for the same hardware, however some cards have no working solution.

 Many more devices should be supported - if yours isn't listed and works, let us know via Twitter (@kismetwireless).